awsdocs/amazon-personalize-developer-guide/doc_source/aws-personalize-set-up-permissions.md

 1. Optionally attach the `CloudWatchFullAccess` AWS managed policy to your IAM user or group to grant permissions to monitor Amazon Personalize with CloudWatch\.
 See [AWS managed policies](security_iam_id-based-policy-examples.md#using-managed-policies)\.

 1. Create an IAM role for Amazon Personalize and attach the policy from step 1 to the new role\.
-See [Creating an IAM role for Amazon Personalize](#set-up-create-role-with-permissions)\.
+See [Creating an IAM service role for Amazon Personalize](#set-up-create-role-with-permissions)\.

 1. If you are using AWS Key Management Service \(AWS KMS\) for encryption, you must give your IAM user and Amazon Personalize IAM service\-linked role permission to use your key\.
 You must also add Amazon Personalize as a Principle in your AWS KMS key policy\.
 For more information see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.